AdguardTeam/GithubActionsRunner/README.md

   -r, --repo <repo>                                repository specified as "owner/repo", e.g., "AdguardTeam/GithubActionsRunner"
-  -w, --workflow <workflow>                        workflow file to trigger, e.g., "test.yml" -b, --branch <branch>                            branch name -v, --rev <revision>                             commit revision -a, --artifacts-path [artifacts-path]            local path for downloading artifacts; if not specified, artifacts will not be downloaded
+  -w, --workflow <workflow>                        workflow file to trigger, e.g., "test.yml" -b, --branch <branch>                            branch name -c, --rev <revision>                             commit revision -a, --artifacts-path [artifacts-path]            local path for downloading artifacts; if not specified, artifacts will not be downloaded
   --commit-timeout [timeout-sec]                   timeout in seconds to wait for the commit to appear in the repository (default: 300 seconds)
   --branch-timeout [timeout-sec]                   timeout in seconds to wait for the branch to appear in the repository (default: 300 seconds)
   --workflow-run-creation-timeout [timeout-sec]    timeout in seconds to wait for the workflow run to be created (default: 300 seconds)
   --workflow-run-completion-timeout [timeout-sec]  timeout in seconds to wait for the workflow run to be completed (default: 300 seconds)
-  -i, --verbose                                    enable verbose mode (default: false) -h, --help                                       display help for command
+  -v, --verbose                                    enable verbose mode (default: false) -h, --help                                       display help for command
 ```

 ### Note:
-Ensure that you have a valid GITHUB_TOKEN set in your environment variables for authentication.
+Ensure that you have a valid `GITHUB_TOKEN` set in your environment variables for authentication.

 ### Example:
 To run a GitHub Action workflow with the specified configuration: